alexmacarthur/typeit/README.md

 ## License Options

-Using TypeIt for an open source or personal project is completely free.
-To use it in a commercial project, purchase a single license, or an unlimited license that'll never expire, no matter how many times you use it.
+Using TypeIt for an open source or personal project is completely free is licensed under [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html).
+To use it in a commercial project, however, a paid license is required.
+Learn more about them here:

 -   Single Commercial License - [Purchase Here](https://typeitjs.com/checkout/limited)
 -   Extended Commercial License - [Purchase Here](https://typeitjs.com/checkout/unlimited)